Learning how to improve your home management skills takes a lot of hands-on, on-the-job training.

 Out of my new place of gratitude, I also learned to use my home as a creative outlet for learning new homemaking skills.

 No family is perfect, but I grew more thankful for the family I have despite all of our imperfections.

-God gave us to each other and our home is the place where we love and grow with each other.
+God gave us to each other and our home is the place where we live, love, and grow with each other.

-To put in plain words how homes are important places where showing gratitude and being full of patient with our family and ourselves will go a long way.
+To put it in plain words our homes are important places where showing gratitude and being full of patience with our family and ourselves will go a long way.